jdhare/ToFu4ITER/README.md

 ### synthetic_emissivity
 This module provides a function which loads data from a file, and then outputs a function which interpolates the emission as required by ToFu.
-At the moment we only have one synethic emission file - future data will probably be loaded via IMAS.
+At the moment we only have one [synthetic emission file](https://bscw.rzg.mpg.de/bscw/bscw.cgi/d557520/55.D1-FPA384_03_TN--Radiation-Data_IPP_10167508.pdf) - future data will probably be loaded via IMAS.

 ### plot_cameras_script
 This plots all of the cameras onto one poloidal cross section of the ITER vessel.
 All cameras are placed onto that cross section,